vmware-samples/secureclouds-remediation-jobs/remediation_worker/jobs/azure_blob_remove_public_access/README.md

 ### Prerequisites

-The provided Azure service principal must have permissions to make changes to the storage account
+The provided Azure service principal must have the following permissions:
+`Microsoft.Storage/storageAccounts/blobServices/containers/read`
+`Microsoft.Storage/storageAccounts/blobServices/containers/write`

-Details for the permissions can be found [here](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-account-contributor):
+A sample role with requisite permissions can be found [here](minimum_permissions.json)

 ### Running the script